As public officials, how we respond to offers of gifts, benefits and hospitality is critical to earning and sustaining the trust of those we serve.

 Gifts, benefits and hospitality policy framework

 The policy framework includes, in particular, minimum accountabilities for the management of gifts, benefits and hospitality.
-These minimum accountabilities are binding under the Instructions supporting the Standing Directions of the Minister for Finance 2016.
+These minimum accountabilities are binding under Instruction 3.4.11 of the Instructions supporting the Standing Directions of the Minister for Finance 2016.

 The policy framework also includes guidance for:

 - Victorian public bodies on managing gifts, benefits and hospitality; and

 - public officials (including public sector employees, statutory office holders and directors of public entities) on giving and receiving gifts, benefits and hospitality.